kevinpang/edhrec-site/README.md

 About
 ===========

-[edhrec.com](http://edhrec.com) is a website that generates recommendations for Magic: The Gathering EDH decks.
-It's written in AngularJs and retrieves the recommendations from the [edhrec bot](https://github.com/donaldpminer/edhrec).
+Source code for [edhrec.com](http://edhrec.com), an [AngularJs](http://angularjs.org) web application that provides recommendations for Magic: The Gathering EDH decks.

+Powered by the [edhrec bot](https://github.com/donaldpminer/edhrec), which generates the recommendations.

 Installation
 ===========

-It's all static files.
-Just host it somewhere and you're good to go.
+It's all just static files.
+Simply host the files somewhere and you're good to go.